 The long history of Sea buckthorn has been documented since it's use as feed for the injured war horses of Genghis Khan and has been mentioned as the food that powered Pegasus.

 Today, the Seaberry has been analyzed and vigorously tested for various ecological and healthful advantages.
 This rigorous scientific evaluation has found many promising results.
 With 190 bio active nutrients such as, vitamins C, & E, carotenoids, protein, omega fatty acids and dietary fibres, the benefits of consuming Sea buckthorn regularly are clear.
 It has been shown to help support heart health, mucosal membranes, metabolic systems, healthy skin, hair & nails.
-The juice's impressively high in vit C and a great natural source of vit A. The whole fruit, either dried, fresh or frozen, are a great source of many essential nutrients.
+The juice's impressively high in Folic acid and is a great natural source of vit A. The whole fruit, either dried, fresh or frozen, are a great source of many essential nutrients.
 The juice added to water is a great way to maintain hydration and avoid essential nutrient depletion while detoxing or fasting.

 On the sweeter side, seaberry sorbet is a fantastic way to introduce yourself to this new fruit as it showcases the true flavour of the berry.
 The juice is increasingly popular in healthful or decadent desserts, in cold pressed juice blends & cleanses or as the base of the very trendy smoothie bowl.
 The berry tea can be brewed and carbonated for a deliciously, thirst quenching cold beverage or enjoyed warm on a chilly day.